MKhalidJunaid/Sonata-Editable-Roles-Builder/README.md

 Symfony2-override-error-pages
 ================================

-Sonata Admin Override Seciruity Roles Handler
+Sonata Admin Override Security Roles Handler
 --

 In Sonata admin if you wish to override scerurity roles handler you have to override 2 services